Yorkshire, England in the 17th-19th Centuries; the Industrial Revolution

 Thewlis moved to Australia before she could witness the passage of women’s suffrage in England.
 The women’s right to vote was granted to women over 30 in 1918, and women over 21 in 1928.

 Rural Yorkshire, despite the upheavals in the towns, maintained its traditional way of life.
-These villages were largely self-sufficient, with thriving local and family businesses.
-You may be familiar with rural Yorkshire’s depictions in Emily Brontë’s Wuthering Heights (1847) and Charles Dickens Nicholas Nickleby (1838).
+These villages and of course the market town were largely self-sufficient, with thriving local and family businesses continuing to raise sheep for wool and produce Wensleydale cheese.
+You may be familiar with rural Yorkshire‘s depictions in Emily Brontë’s of the Bronte sisters Wuthering Heights (1847) and Charles Dickens Nicholas Nickleby (1838).